By Tore Audun Høie

 Figure 3: ISO 26000 Initiatives

-Diving deeper into one, the Extractive Industries Transparency Initiative, EITI.
-They have made a report from Africa where there are 24 EITI countries.
+Diving deeper into one example, the Extractive Industries Transparency Initiative, EITI have made a report from Africa where there are 24 countries involved with EITI.
 From the report:

 The EITI Standard requires the disclosure of information along the extractive industry value chain, from how extraction rights are awarded, to how revenues make their way through the government, and how they benefit the public.

 This is no more than natural, but many African countries are not members.
 We wonder why.

 The best among the 24 countries is Senegal, the only one to earn the rating “satisfactory”.
 Niger is alone in being deemed “inadequate progress”.
 The rest are grouped as “meaningful progress”, but not satisfactory.

 Extractive industries are important to Africa, and could be better developed:

 Africa’s extractive resources remain underdeveloped despite 30% of all global mineral reserves being located in Africa.
 The continent’s proven oil reserves constitute 8% of the world’s stock and natural gas amounts to 7%.
 Minerals account for an average of 70% of total African exports and about 28% of gross domestic product.
 The contribution of extractives to public finance is significant, with some African countries’ public revenue almost entirely dependent on them.

 Not stated explicitly is the impact of the EITI: firstly, that it is creating the transparency implicit in its name.
 It is already evident from using the Initiative which countries struggle and which – only one – looks good.
 But there is material on several levels to evaluate governance at both national and regional levels.
 And there is evidence to show why some struggle.